CMeeg/next-azure/README.md

 [Auto swap](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots#configure-auto-swap) involves deploying the app to a "source" deployment slot that automatically swaps to a "target" deployment slot.
 It is useful because it:

-* Minimises downtime - the app will be "warmed up" in the source slot before it is swapped with the target slot
+* Minimises downtime - the app will be "[warmed up](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots#specify-custom-warm-up)" in the source slot before it is swapped with the target slot
 * Enables easy rollback - if there is an issue post-deployment and you require rollback you can swap the target slot with the source slot (that now holds the previous version of your app)

-You can configure auto swap for any target deployment slot, but it is most common to use it just for the production environment because typically that's the only environment where the above benefits will really matter, plus it effectively consumes one of your available slots so you wouldn't want to use it for every environment.
+> You can configure auto swap for any target deployment slot, but it is most common to use it just for the production environment because typically that's the only environment where the above benefits will really matter, plus it effectively consumes one of your available slots so you wouldn't want to use it for every environment.

 Assuming you have already setup [deployment slots](#use-a-deployment-slot-for-the-preview-environment) you can modify your setup in the following way to use auto swap for your production environment:

 * Go to Pipelines > Library in your Azure DevOps project, and edit the following Variable Group (or equivalent if you have renamed it):
   * `next-app-env-vars-prod`
-    * `WebAppSwapSlotName` = `prodswap` (or feel free to name it what you like!)
+    * `WebAppSwapSlotName` = `prodswap` (or feel free to name it whatever you like!)

 ### Add additional target environments